|Nutrition Facts (per serving)|

 - Garnish: 1 tablespoon olive oil

-Place chicken in a large, covered saucepan.
+Place the chicken in a large saucepan.
 Fill the pan with water to just cover the chicken.
-Add the salt, pepper, peeled onion, and carrot whole.
-Bring to a boil, cover and reduce the heat.
-Let the chicken simmer slowly until the meat is falling off the bones.
+Add the salt, pepper, peeled onion, and whole carrot.
+Bring to a boil, cover, and reduce the heat.
+Let the chicken simmer slowly until the meat is falling off the bones, about 1 hour.

-While your chicken is cooking, you can crush your walnuts.
+While the chicken is cooking, crush the walnuts.
 The traditional way is to crush them between two layers of wax paper using a rolling pin.
 This allows the natural oil from the walnuts to blend with the mixture for the best flavor and consistency.
 If you're in a hurry, you can process the walnuts in a food processor to make a fine powder.

 Once the chicken is thoroughly cooked, keep the pan covered and let it cool down.
-When the chicken is cool enough to handle, remove it from the broth and put it on a separate platter.
-Remove the onion and carrot and discard them.
+When the chicken is cool enough to handle, remove it from the broth and place it on a platter.
+Remove and discard the onion and carrot; reserve the broth.

 Wearing rubber gloves, separate all the meat from the bones, and discard all the bones, skin, and gristle.
 Then pull the large chunks of meat into small strips.

-While the broth is still warm, strain it through a fine wire strainer into a large bowl.
-Add your stale bread to the broth in the bowl and break it up with your fingers so there are no large pieces of bread.
+While the broth is still warm, strain it through a fine-mesh strainer into a large bowl.
+Add the stale bread to the broth and break it up with your fingers so there are no large pieces.

-Add the crushed walnuts, crushed garlic and paprika and mix together well.
-Lastly, add the shredded chicken and mix until combined.
-Adjust the salt to your taste.
+Add the crushed walnuts, crushed garlic, and paprika and mix together well.
+Add the shredded chicken, mix until combined, and adjust the salt to taste.
 Cover and refrigerate for a few hours before serving.

-To prepare your dish for serving, spread the mixture in a shallow serving dish.
+To prepare the dish for serving, spread the mixture in a shallow serving dish.
 Decorate the top with walnut halves.
-Mix one teaspoon of paprika with one tablespoon of olive oil and drizzle the 'red' oil over the top for the final touch.
+Mix the paprika with the olive oil and drizzle over the top for the final touch.